Ph.D., The Hahnemann Medical College

 c.
 Cavanaugh, A.H., Hempel, W. M., Taylor, L.J., Rogalsky, V., Todorov, G., Rothblum, L.I.
 Activity of RNA polymerase I transcription factor UBF blocked by Rb gene product.
 Nature, 374: 177-180, 1995.
 PMID: 7877691

-3. Our most recent work has focused on the role of a polymerase associated initiation factor, Rrn3 in rDNA transcription, its function and its regulation.
-We were the first to demonstrate that this was the rDNA transcription factor first identified by Fu Li-Yu and Feigelson that was cycleheximide sensitive.
+3. One recent project has focused on the role of a polymerase associated initiation factor, Rrn3 in rDNA transcription, its function and its regulation.
+We were the first to demonstrate this was the rDNA transcription factor first identified by Fu Li-Yu and Feigelson that was cycleheximide sensitive.
 We showed that cycloheximide inhibited its phosphorylation and its association with Pol I (a), and that it must be phosphorylated to function in recruitment of the polymerase to the committed template.
 We demonstrated that Rrn3 functioned stoichiometrically and not catalytically (b), that it was required for the formation of the heparin-resistant open promoter complex (c) and that it itself was a DNA-binding protein (d).
+Most recently, we have found that the inhibition of the association of Rrn3 with Pol I, using a peptide based on the sequence of rpa43, is capable of inhibiting rDNA transcription and causes the death of tumor cells in tissue culture (e).

 a.
 Cavanaugh, A.H., Hirschler-Laszkiewicz, I., Hu, Q., Dundr, M., Smink, T., Misteli, T., Rothblum, L.I.
 Rrn3 phosphorylation is a regulatory checkpoint for ribosome biogenesis.
 J. Biol.
 Chem.
 277: 27423-27432, 2002.
 PMID: 12015311